yinshanyang/singapore-gtfs/README.md

 # Singapore GTFS (Updated 2018-04-28)

-Pardon my language, but getting a version of the public transport schedule in Singapore in GTFS format is almost impossible.
 This is a composed version of the data based on scheduling data available online gathered through scripts and some manual data entry.

 It might be dirty in places.